Agent efficiency, automation, and operational insights

 Brands only wield so much power.
 Influencers and thought leaders within your space can help you understand what your audience actually cares about.
 Look at the conversations they’re participating in and seek out similarities between their audience members and your own.
 You may be able to observe a more candid conversation on personal pages than branded ones, and when it’s appropriate, you can sometimes join in.

-Khoros Intelligence can provide a view of the other top terms being used with a specific search term, providing a better understanding of how conversations in your field are being shaped.
+Khoros Deep Listening can provide a better view of the other top terms being used with a specific search term, providing a better understanding of how conversations in your field are being shaped.
 When researching your industry, look at the keywords and hashtags being used to see if there’s room to incorporate this language in your own copy.

 Once you’ve defined your audience segments and researched trends, begin developing a content calendar that speaks to each persona.
 Be creative about how you engage; seek ways to differentiate your brand by adding a new perspective or taking the conversation in a different direction.
 It’s also important to monitor the conversation on your posts carefully, making note of content that doesn’t do well and pieces that overperform.